 - Other ideas include cross country skiing, snowshoeing, and tobogganing.

 Although you probably don’t want to swim outside, there are plenty of indoor pool options open year-round.
 Many indoor pools these days have skylight features that let in some of the natural sunlight that we miss by being indoors during the colder seasons.

 - Or stay just one night at a hotel with an indoor pool.

 Sites such as hotwire not only offer great prices, but they also have great search tools when you want to narrow down amenities, such as an indoor pool that really rocks.

 Visit your local downtown center

-Travel to you local downtown area to peruse the local shops, book stores or antique stores.
+Travel to your local downtown area to peruse the local shops, book stores, or antique stores.

 - Go window shopping.
 Window shopping means no buying, just looking.
 There is plenty to see without spending a penny.

 - Have lunch or coffee at a casual cafe.
 If you find one with a fireplace, even better.

 - Kill a few hours playing board games at your local cafe.
 As long as it is not busy and you’re buying snacks or beverages while you’re there, of course.